 All this after the expense of Christmas.
 Which, we keep Christmas buying toned down and aren’t afraid to shop thrift stores for gifts, but still.
 It adds up, and it’s extra out-go right before the extra lean winter blues time comes.

-There’s a need for lean times.
+There’s a need for lean times, I think.
 Lean times are hard.
-But they can be good too.
+But I do see that they can be good too.
 How’s that?

-They force you out of your comfort zone.
+They force me out of my comfort zone.

-They force you to look higher for help.
+They force me to look higher for help.

-They force you to pull together in your marriage and as a family.
+They force me to pull together with my husband and family.

-They force you to find inventive ways to make do.
+They force me to find inventive ways to make do.

-They force you to not take things for granted.
+They force me to not take things for granted.

 How in the world is suffering good?!

-You know, all of life is about suffering.
-It’s time to grow up.
-You can’t escape all the things you don’t want to have to deal with.
+You know, as I think on it… all of life is about suffering.
+Perhaps, it’s time to grow up and accept my adulthood, humanity as it is.
+I don’t get to escape from all the things I don’t want to have to deal with–finances or otherwise.
 That’s not how this world works.
-You don’t get to feel good every day.
-You don’t get to have things go easily every day.
-You don’t get to do everything you want to do.
-You don’t get to have everybody like you.
-Life isn’t about making you happy and having it easy.
-It’s about learning to be the person you were created to be—whatever the situation.
-Comfortable.. or, challenging.
+The world isn’t wired so that I get to feel good every day.
+So that everything’s hunky dory every day.
+It’s not set up so that I get to do everything I want to do.
+I don’t even get to have everybody like me.?

-Suffering lean times remind us that we’re able to handle much more than we think we can.
+Suffering.. lean times.. remind us that we are able to handle much more than we think we can.